chelle-c/driver-dispatch/README.md

 I used **Leaflet** and **React Leaflet** for the map. **Leaflet** is an open-source JavaScript library, which makes it easy to set up and use.

 Lastly, to quickly set up a functional and aesthetic UI, I decided to add a UI components library.
 I checked out a few options, and eventually opted for **Mantine**.
 The components in the library look stylish, and their implementation seemed fairly simple.
+If I had the time, I would have created something more custom using either plain CSS with SASS, or TailwindCSS.

 ## Known limitations/Areas that could be further optimized